 6) Generate the interfering signal of AWGN with corresponding channel bandwidth (i.e. 10 MHz or 20 MHz) at the same centre frequency as the tested channel.
-The interfering signal shall be at a level of (-72dBm+ 4dB)/20MHz or (-75dBm+4dB)/10MHz for 20 MHz and 10 MHz channel bandwidth, respectively.
+The interfering signal shall be at a level as specified in table 6.1.5-1.
 The base station shall stop transmission on the current operating channel and will not resume normal transmissions as long as the interference signal is present.

 7) The step 6) is repeated multiple times considering the following sub-steps: